lf-edge/ekuiper/docs/en_US/edgex/edgex_meta.md

 ## Summary

 `meta` function can be used in eKuiper to access metadata values.
-Below lists all available keys for `Events` and `Reading`.
+Below lists all available keys for `Event` and `Reading`.

-- Events: id, deviceName, profileName, sourceName, origin, tags, correlationid
+- Event: id, deviceName, profileName, sourceName, origin, tags, correlationid
-- Readning: id, deviceName, profileName, origin, valueType
+- Reading: id, deviceName, profileName, origin, valueType